epiStoa in a nutshell

 Knowledge of the Ancient Languages can therefore markedly facilitate the study of these fields.

-Atomists and the Stoa school produced ideas that were rediscovered in the renaissance,
+Atomists and the Stoa school produced ideas that were rediscovered in the renaissance.
+They were further developed by humanists as well as in the age of enlightenment and are essential to present-day European thought.

 Key ideas of the Stoa have preserved their relevance and brilliance.
-They continue to serve as an orientation.

-In lieu of lamenting or complaining,
+in lieu of lamenting or complaining,

-epiStoa lobbies the promotion of the European Values and the Ancient Languages
+epiStoa lobbies the promotion of the European Values and the Ancient Languages through a variety of activities and projects.